OtoAdAstra/OtoAdAstra/README.md

 ###

-<p align="left"><h3><strong>I'm Oto 🧑🏻‍💻</strong></h3>Web developer, maximalist and astrophile.</br>I’m not saying I’m the best (yet I am), but I’ve definitely googled it more than once.
+<p align="left"><h3><strong>I'm Oto 🧑🏻‍💻</strong></h3>Web developer, maximalist and astrophile.</br>I’m not saying I’m the best, but I'm the best (at Googling my way to greatness).
 My code may be clean, but my humor is delightfully messy.
 Balance is key.
-Okay, to be serious, we can collaborate.
-Always game for something new;*</p>
+To be serious, we can collaborate.
+Always game for something new💪🏻</p>

 ###